EmaGugli/sentiment-analysis/README.md

 # Sentiment Analysis
-This project focuses on sentiment analysis using a logistic regression model trained on Danish sentences.
-The model is built to predict sentiment labels (positive, negative, neutral) based on input text, allowing for an understanding of the emotional tone or sentiment expressed in the provided text.
+This project addresses the problem of sentiment analysis using a logistic regression model trained on Danish tweets.
+The model is built to predict sentiment labels (positive, negative, neutral) based on an input text, allowing for an understanding of the emotional tone or sentiment expressed in the provided text.
-It was used the multilingual "sentence-transformers/paraphrase-multilingual-mpnet-base-v2" model to encode the text.
+The multilingual model "sentence-transformers/paraphrase-multilingual-mpnet-base-v2" was used to encode the text.

 ## Project Structure
 The project is organized as follows: